CrisisLTLSum/CrisisTimelines/README.md

 ## Citations:
-If you find the code or data in this repo helpful, please cite [our paper]():
+If you find the code or data in this repo helpful, please cite [our paper]().

-ADD BIBTEX